 Who can purchase marijuana in Nevada?

-Thanks to the passing of Question 2, recreational marijuana will be officially legal for people who are 21 years of age and older.
+Thanks to the passing of Question 2, recreational marijuana is officially legal for people who are 21 years of age and older.
+Recreational consumers who are twenty-one (21) years of age and older are able to purchase up to one (1) ounce of cannabis (or up to one eighth (1/8) ounce of concentrate) at a time.

-Although details for recreational purchases are still being ironed out, expect to be able to purchase up to one ounce of cannabis flower or up to 1/8 of an ounce of concentrate at one time from recreational dispensaries.
+Recreational consumers are allowed to purchase up to one ounce of cannabis flower or up to one eighth (1/8) of an ounce of concentrate at one time from recreational dispensaries.
 Note a 15% excise tax will be added to every purchase.

-Those with a valid medical marijuana card who are at least 18 years old and older (or their caregivers) can purchase up to 2.5 ounces worth of useable marijuana within a two-week period (14 days).
-This includes flower, edibles, concentrates, topicals -- basically, anything containing cannabis that could get a person high.
-Currently the definition of “useable” is being debated, as it’s an ambiguous term.
+Those with a valid medical marijuana card who are at least eighteen (18) years old and older (or their caregivers) can purchase up to two and a half (2.5) ounces worth of usable marijuana within a two-week period (fourteen (14) days).
+This includes flower, edibles, concentrates, topicals — basically, anything containing cannabis that could get a person high.

 Calculations for this limit are based on the total weight of cannabinoids in a product.
-For example, if a patient wishes to purchase five 100 milligram candy bars, he or she will be able to purchase the remaining weight in flower, concentrates or topicals (which equals around 2.48 ounces of usable marijuana) within a 14-day period.
+For example, if a patient wishes to purchase five (5) 100 milligram candy bars, they will be able to purchase the remaining weight in flower, concentrates or topicals (which equals around two point forty-eight (2.48) ounces of usable marijuana) within a fourteen (14) day period.

-Although patients can shop at multiple dispensaries, purchases are tracked in real-time throughout the state to prevent purchases of more than 2.5 ounces every 14 days.
+Although patients can shop at multiple dispensaries, purchases are tracked in real-time throughout the state to prevent purchases of more than two and a half (2.5) ounces every fourteen (14) days.

 Where to Purchase Marijuana in Nevada